Leadership Courses applicable to LEADERSHIP MINOR (Spring, 2018)

 Credits: 3Description: Multiple sections are offered each term.
-This is the gateway course for the Leadership Minor, though students do not have to declare the minor in order to enroll.
+This course is open to all students except first year students.
+This is the gateway course for the Leadership Minor, though students do not have to declare the leadership minor in order to enroll.
 The course introduces participants to the major theories of leadership and their application in personal and professional settings.
 Participants engage in self-reflective and applied learning activities that allow them to draw upon their personal characteristics and experiences in order to make connections between class work and their own developing leadership style.

-Copyright © 2016 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000
+Copyright © 2017 University of North Florida1 UNF Drive | Jacksonville, FL 32224 | Phone: (904) 620-1000

 RegulationsConsumer Information | Disability Accommodations